codeFarmerJack/Manuals/Git_Commands.md

 	You can either use the 'git checkout' or 'git switch' command.
  	(1) Using 'git checkout':
   	'git checkout <commit_hash>'
    	Replace '<commit_hash>' with the actual commit hash you want to checkout.
-This will put your repository
+This command will move your
+    working directory to the state of the selected commit.
+    Please note that checking out to a specific commit puts you in a detached HEAD" state, meaning you're not on any branch.
+If you want to make changes or continue working you might want to create a new branch from that commit:
+  	'git checkout -b new_branch_name <commit_hash>'

-	in a "detached HEAD" state, meaning you're not on any branch (2) Using 'git switch' (Git version 2.23 and later) 'git switch <commit_hash>'
+	(2) Using 'git switch' (Git version 2.23 and later) 'git switch <commit_hash>'
     This is similar to 'git checkout' but with a more straightforward syntax.
 Again, replace '<commit_hash>' with the actual commit hash.

     (3) Creating a New Branch from a Specific Commit:
     If you want to work on the commit without being in a detached HEAD state, you can create a new branch from the commit: